chingu-voyages/v25-bears-team-05/README.md

   - Edit first and last names
   - Edit job title
 - Network
-  - Add/remove connections
+  - Add/remove | approve/decline connections using connection request system
   - View users connections
 - Home Page
   - Create new thread (post)
-  - View feed of user threads, sorted by connections, connection suggestions, and then all public threads
+  - View feed of user posts, sorted by connections, connection suggestions, and then all public posts
-  - React to a thread with a star, heart, or processing icon
+  - React to a user's post with a star, heart, or processing icon

 ## API Repo